project-chip/rs-matter/docs/Matter_clusters-Implementation_usage_and_support.md

 ## Pattern B: Implemented Handler

 **When to use**:
+- No device specific logic.
+Most often the case for certain system clusters like AccessControl, Descriptor and others.
 - The Matter spec defines complex command logic (e.g., state machines, timing requirements)
 - The cluster has side effects beyond simple attribute updates
 - There are validation rules that must be enforced consistently
-- No device specific logic.
 - No coupling with other clusters

 The Simple Handler pattern works for all clusters, however, some clusters define complex Matter logic which would have to be implemented by every consumer.
 For these clusters, `rs-matter` implements a `<Cluster>Handler` struct matching the cluster name, e.g. `OnOffHandler`.
 This struct implements the corresponding `<Cluster>Handler` trait with all the Matter spec-defined logic.